vsivsi/meteor-file-collection/README.md

 Under the hood, file data is stored entirely within the Meteor MongoDB instance using a Mongo technology called [gridFS](http://docs.mongodb.org/manual/reference/gridfs/).
 Your file collection and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and file collections are automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks).
 The file-collection package also provides a simple way to enable secure HTTP (GET, POST, PUT, DELETE) interfaces to your files, and additionally has built-in support for robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.

+### What's new in v1.0

+There is one breaking change in v1.0.0. `fc.upsertStream()` may no longer append (mode 'w+') to existing files.
+This is due to a new limitation added to the underlying node.js mongodb/gridFS driver.
+Appending was a little used feature that was traded-off for node.js 0.10 new stream support.
+For safety, any attempt to use `options.mode = 'w+'` in `fc.upsertStream()` will now throw an error.

+Other exiciting new features in v1.0 are listed in the HISTORY file.

 ### Design philosophy

 My goal in writing this package was to stay true to the spirit of Meteor and build something efficient and secure that "just works" with a minimum of fuss.